joshgillies/node-knock/README.md

 # Knoq

-A timer based Node module for continuous retrieval of web resources.
+A interval based Node module for continuous retrieval of web resources.

 With Knoq in the same way you'd knock on a door to see who's home you can Knoq a web resource to